 Intergovernmental Affairs (OLIA) within the Office of the Secretary who is duly appointed to act as a liaison between the Secretary of Commerce and Tribal officials.
 The Tribal Consultation Official may delegate authority, as necessary, to the head of each operating unit.
 The Tribal

 Consultation Official has primary responsibility for ensuring compliance with DAO 218-8, this Policy, and E.O.
-No. 13175, and is responsible for tribal consultations and coordination for the Office of the Secretary programs.
+13175, and is responsible for tribal consultations and coordination for the Office of the Secretary programs.

 The Tribal Consultation Official has responsibility for coordinating the implementation of this Policy and DAO 218-8 within the Department and all operating units.